-Timely reporting is critical to the success of the Grant Management Assurance Framework and to enable the Secretariat to make decisions on a timely basis.
+27. Timely reporting is critical to the success of the Grant Management Assurance Framework and to enable the Secretariat to make decisions on a timely basis.
 It is also essential that the Secretariat provide feedback to the PRs on a timely basis so that any risks identified by the external auditor are acted upon.

-Per the current guidelines, PRs (including SRs where relevant) are required to submit external audit reports to the LFA within six months of the end of the financial year.
+28. Per the current guidelines, PRs (including SRs where relevant) are required to submit external audit reports to the LFA within six months of the end of the financial year.
 The LFA is required to subsequently review the external audit report and management letter and to provide its analysis to the Secretariat within one month.
-Our analysis of the above timelines highlighted delays of between 12 and 417 days (five audits) in submitting the audit reports and management letters to the LFA beyond the six month timeline.
+Our analysis of the above timelines highlighted the following: